algebras-ai/nextjs-auto-translate/demo/next.js/README.md

 ### 1. Build the Parent Package

-First, build the `nextjs-auto-intl` package from the repository root:
+First, build the `algebras-auto-intl` package from the repository root:

 ```bash
 cd ../../